Bennyhwanggggg/WhatBot/backend/search_module/README.md

 # Search Module
 Search Module is responsible for searching for result to queries and formulating responses to user queries.
-Query Module will provide the intent and user message to Response Module so it has some information on how it can find the result user is asking for.
-Response Module also uses the Utility Module in some situations to perform the task if required.
+Query Module will provide the intent and user message to Search Module so it has some information on how it can find the result user is asking for.
+Search Module also uses the Utility Module in some situations to perform the task if required.

 ## Features